palantir/atlasdb/docs/schemas.md

 | BLOB | byte[] | byte[] | NO** | YES |
 | SIZED_BLOB | byte[] | <len>byte[len] | YES | NO |

-note: * var long: the smaller the value, the less bytes used.
-For signed, the closer to zero, the less bytes used.  negative values for VAR_LONG are always 10 bytes.
+note: * var long: the smaller the value, the fewer bytes used.
+For signed, the closer to zero, the fewer bytes used.  negative values for VAR_LONG are always 10 bytes.
 0 to 127 are 1 byte for VAR_LONG. -64 to 63 are 1 byte or SIGNED_VAR_LONG